merastoragedata/Line2/README.md

 No build tooling, no `package.json` needed — `index.html` loads React, Babel (for in-browser JSX), and Leaflet straight from CDNs.

+## NEW: Print Maps (`#/printmaps`)

+Four A4-ready diagrams, one per tab:

+1. **400 kV — Karjat network** — every 400/765 kV bus and line reached from
+   400 kV Karjat SS (Lonikand I & II, Girawali, the planned Pune East tie).
+2. **220 kV — Karjat network** — every 220 kV bus/line reached from Karjat
+   (Ahilyanagar, Bhose/Belwandi, Bhigwan, Shirsuphal, Jeur).
+3. **Overall 400 kV** — the full statewide 400/765 kV picture, with Karjat's
+   own lines drawn bold/full-colour and every other utility's line drawn thin and dimmed, so Karjat's network still reads clearly against the wider grid.
+4. **Overall 220 kV** — same idea, statewide 220 kV.

+Each tab has:
+- A **Portrait/Landscape** toggle sized to true A4 (210×297mm).
+- A light lat/lon **coordinate graticule** overlaid on the map for a surveyed-diagram feel.
+- An **LMSD responsibility table** underneath, listing each Karjat line's chainage and assigned division — pulled live from the same Sheet as the Maintenance Directory.
+- **Print** (opens your browser's print dialog, pre-sized to the sheet) and **Download PDF** (renders the sheet to a true A4 PDF) buttons.

+Note: since GitHub Pages' satellite/hybrid tiles sometimes block canvas export over CORS, if "Download PDF" ever fails, the Print button's browser "Save as PDF" is the reliable fallback — it always works because it's a real print, not a canvas screenshot.

 ## NEW: Line & Substation Editor (`#/editor`)

 A full editing page has been added: